jfkw/obs-service-go_modules/README.md

 ## Transition note

-Until such time as obs-service-go_modules is available on OBS, `vendor.tar.gz should be committed along with the Go application release tarball.
+Until such time as `obs-service-go_modules` is available on [OBS](https://build.opensuse.org), `vendor.tar.gz` should be committed along with the Go application release tarball.

 ## License

-GPL-2.0-or-later GNU General Public License v2.0 or later
+GNU General Public License v2.0 or later